 There are a few different ways to get from Dublin airport to the city centre.
 One of the most convenient (and cheapest) is the Airlink, which runs throughout the day and usually takes from 25 minutes to an hour.
 It costs €6 for a one-way ticket, and €10 for a return.

 Once you’re in the city centre, it’s easy to reach most places on foot.
-There are public buses for when you need to go a bit further outside of town.
+There are public buses for when you need to go a bit further outside of town such as the Aviva Stadium.
 If Dublin is just your first stop, there are also trains to the rest of Ireland from Heuston and Connolly Train Station.